 This exposure can be from an external source irradiating the whole body, an extremity, or other organ or tissue resulting in an external radiation dose.
-Alternately, internally deposited radioactive material may cause an internal radiation dose to the whole body or other organ or tissue.
+Alternately, internally deposited radioactive material may cause an internal radiation dose to the whole body, an organ, or a tissue.

-Smaller fractions of these measured quantities often have a prefix, such as, milli (m) means 1/1,000.
-For example, 1 rad = 1,000 mrad.
+Smaller fractions of these measured quantities often have a prefix, such as milli (m) that means 1/1,000.
+For example, 1 sievert = 1,000 mSv.
 Micro (μ) means 1/1,000,000.
-So, 1,000,000 μrad = 1 rad, or 10 μR = 0.000010 R.
+So, 1,000,000 μSv = 1 Sv, or 10 μSv = 0.000010 Sv.

 Conversions from the SI units to older units are as follows: